 A revaluation is the production of an up-to-date Valuation List of all commercial and industrial property, within a rating authority area, by reference to current property rental values at a particular date.
-This is provided for in Part 5 of the Valuation Acts 2001 – 2015.
-A revaluation of all commercial properties in Ireland is currently on-going by the Commissioner of Valuation and the revaluation of the entire country is due to be completed in the coming years.
+This is provided for in Part 5 of the Valuation Acts 2001 – 2015, as amended.
+A revaluation of all commercial properties in Ireland is currently on-going by the Commissioner of Valuation and the revaluation of the entire country is due to be completed in the coming years (and thereafter will continue on a rolling basis).

 Right to Appeal

 The right to appeal to the Valuation Tribunal arises following the fixing of a valuation by the Commissioner of Valuation on a commercial property.
-If a person affected by the valuation is dissatisfied with it, he/she can appeal that decision to the Valuation Tribunal but must do so within 28 days from the publication of the valuation list.
+If dissatisfied with the valuation, an appeal can be made to the Valuation Tribunal but must be done within 28 calendar days of the date of your Final Revaluation Certificate issued by the Valuation Office.

 It is very important to note that the Valuation Tribunal and the Commissioner of Valuation/Valuation Office are separate bodies, independent of each other.
 The role of the Valuation Tribunal is to hear appeals against decisions of the Commissioner.

 To Make an Appeal

-To make an appeal simply complete the Revaluation Online Appeal form and submit it to Valuation Tribunal within the statutory time limit along with the appropriate fee, that is within 28 days from the date on which the Commissioner of Valuation publishes the valuation list.
+To make an appeal, complete the Revaluation Online Appeal form and submit it to Valuation Tribunal within the statutory time limit along with the appropriate fee, that is within 28 days of the date of your Final Revaluation Certificate issued by the Valuation Office.

 Remember to read the Guidelines for Completion of Notice of Appeal before completing the form.